 - Improved energy management for the approximately 5,000 personal computers on campus, e.g., shutting off monitors when not in use.
-The leased computers selected for campus use all include Energy Star features that reduce energy usage.
+Computers selected for campus use all include Energy Star features that reduce energy usage.

 (July 2012 Update) All equipment in the Vaughn Center and Stadium Center dining areas has been replaced with carefully engineered and efficient Energy Star rated products.
 Solar energy has been utilized as a new energy source in several areas on campus including at the Martinez Athletics Center with the installation of solar panels to provide hot water for showers.
 All emergency phones around campus also are solar powered.

-A central chiller plant and a significant distribution network of piping have been under development and construction to serve the west and south campus facilities.
-The plant will be expanded in five phases with the initial phase to come online during the late summer of 2012.
-This unit will provide cooling for the expanded Martinez Athletics Center and the Sykes College of Business building plus areas within the Vaughn Center.
+A central chiller plant and a significant distribution network of piping were constructed to serve the west and south campus facilities.
+The plant will be expanded in 5 phases with the initial phase brought on-line during the late summer of 2012.
+This unit will provide cooling for the expanded Bob Martinez complex and the Sykes College of Business building plus the Vaughn Center.
 Through the design of the piping network and valves, buildings can be added or cut off from the chilled source to allow for expansion.
-A second chiller will be established in early 2013 to provide cooling to the next new residence hall and replace aging equipment in some of the older halls.

 (September 2009 Update) In an effort to reduce electricity consumption on campus and be more mindful of resources, lighting and air conditioning projects were completed during the summer of 2009.